FlutterGenerator/Imguilib/README.md

 - Once the dump is complete, it will save the dump.cs in /storage/emulated/0/Android/data/(Package name)/
   ![](Images/2.png)
 - If there is no dump.cs, check logcat using Matlog or Android Studio.
 Game usually crash or freeze if dump fails

-### Obfuscated names
-Names can't be deobfuscated.
-Once they are obfuscated/renamed, it can't be reverted back to original, the APK doesn't even have a brain to memorize all original names.
-Instead, try find older version without obfuscation, or debug the game using GG, frida, gdb, lldb or others.
-If you can't do any of these, maybe guess the functions and try one by one :P

-### Bypass more games?
-No idea since bypassing is not my thing, but if you know, feel free to make a pull request.
-For now, Issues is closed

-# Usage (If you want to complie by yourself)

-In config header `jni/Includes/config.h`:

-`UseFakeLib` is to use it as root mode

-`Sleep` is to delay dumping.
-Increase if getting issue with dumper, like if not fully dumped

 # Credits
 - Perfare [Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper)